 Recently, a variant of the gastric bypass, called the mini-gastric bypass, has been popularized.
 Using a laparoscopic approach, the stomach is segmented, similar to a traditional gastric bypass, but instead of creating a Roux-en-Y anastomosis, the jejunum is anastomosed directly to the stomach, similar to a Billroth II procedure.
 This unique aspect of this procedure is not based on its laparoscopic approach but rather the type of anastomosis used.
 It should also be noted that CPT code 43846 explicitly describes a Roux-en-Y gastroenterostomy, which is not used in the mini-gastric bypass.

-Endoluminal (also called endosurgical, endoscopic, or natural orifice) bariatric procedures
+7. Endoluminal (also called endosurgical, endoscopic, or natural orifice) bariatric procedures (no specific CPT code)

-With these procedures access to the relevant anatomical structures is gained through the mouth without skin incisions.
+With these procedures, access to the relevant anatomic structures is gained through the mouth without skin incisions.
 Primary and revision bariatric procedures are being developed to reduce the risks associated with open and laparoscopic interventions.
 Examples of endoluminal bariatric procedures studies include gastroplasty using a transoral endoscopically guided stapler and placement of devices such as a duodenal-jejeunal sleeve and gastric balloon.

 Biliopancreatic bypass (BPB) procedure, developed and used extensively in Italy, was designed to address some of the drawbacks of the original intestinal bypass procedures that have been abandoned due to unacceptable metabolic complications.
 Many of the complications were thought to be related to bacterial overgrowth and toxin production in the blind, bypassed segment.
 In contrast, BPB consists of a subtotal gastrectomy and diversion of the biliopancreatic juices into the distal ileum by a long Roux-en-Y procedure.
 The procedure consists of the following components.